msyamkumar/cs220-f20-projects/lab-p2/README.md

 # Lab 2: Python Modes and Programming

+# WARNING: Unless you took a time portal to become my student in the past, this is not the correct repository :) Please go to the correct github repository for the current semester.
+If you are a Fall'20 semester student though, you are in the right place.

 In the Wednesday lecture, we learned about three ways to run Python: interactive mode, script mode, and notebook "mode" (people outside of 220 won't use that vocabulary for notebooks, hence the quotes).
 In this